 - Walking/cycling / using public transport whenever possible

 - Introducing the concept of sustainable living to our children

 Our examples of sustainability in everyday life

 - I like to cook and bake bread, so the food category is the first on the list.

-- We strive to buy local produce when possible, fresh and in season fruit and veggies.
+- We strive to buy local produce when possible, fresh and in-season fruit and veggies.
 Farmers markets, u-pick farms and our own garden are favourite sources.

 - We have three chickens, very spoiled ladies that wreck our veggie and herb garden every so often.
 But the eggs are great, so we can’t complain.

-- We have reduced our meat consumption for health reason, but when buying we choose organic / free range.
+- We have reduced our meat consumption for health reason, but when buying we choose organic/free-range.

 - Things we buy organic include milk, meat, coffee, tea and cocoa (last three fair-trade too).
-For fruit and veggies, choice depends on availability and season.
+For fruit and veggies, the choice depends on availability and season.

 - When shopping, I read the labels and avoid food with preservatives, artificial colours and flavours.